muratk5n/thirdwave/en/README.md

 ---

-At a very coarse level (and that is all they see) people must be seeing 'potus wanted something not done, it was done'.
+At a very coarse level (and that is all they see) people perceived 'potus wanted something not done, it was done'.
 Simple really.
 Bada bing, bada boom.
 Wanted no bada boom, but there was bada boom.

 ---